mina-deploy/mina/Readme.md

 server.

-Compare this to the likes of Vlad or Capistrano, where each command is ran separately on their own SSH sessions.
+Compare this to the likes of Vlad or Capistrano, where each command runs separately in their own SSH session.
 Mina only creates *one* SSH session per deploy, minimizing the SSH connection overhead.

     $ gem install mina